bsebhat/bsebhat.github.io/content/labs/02-nginx/01-install-nginx.md

 type: docs
 ---

 I want to allow users to access the Juice Shop web application from the HTTP port 80.
-This is the default port used when the user enters `http://juiceshop` in a web browser.
+This is the default port used when the user enters `http://juicero` in a web browser.

-SSH from `sysadmin` into `juiceshop`.
+SSH from `sysadmin` into `juicero`.

-Install nginx on `juiceshop`:
+Install nginx on `juicero`:
 ```
 sudo dnf install -y nginx
 ```

 Configure nginx to reverse proxy for port 80 and 3000.
-Create the configuration file `/etc/nginx/conf.d/juiceshop.conf`:
+Create the configuration file `/etc/nginx/conf.d/juicero.conf`:
 ```
 server {
     listen 80;